Ayyappanum Koshiyum: Plot

-Koshy Kurien, an ex-Havildar in Indian Army is on the way to Ooty from Kattappana, with his driver Kumaran.
+Koshy Kurian, an ex-Havildar in Indian Army is on the way to Ooty from Kattappana, with his driver Kumaran.
 Koshy is drunk and nearly passed out in the car's backseat with a case full of alcohol, bought from the military canteen.
 Instead of the common route via Coimbatore, they have opted to take the Attappadi hill route, which they did not know was an alcohol prohibited region.
 The car is stopped on a monthly traffic check, which is a combined police, forest and excise department work.
 On finding the alcohol in the car the excise officials manhandle Koshy.
-Koshy, irritated by this assaults the excise officer Faizal.
-On seeing this, SI Ayyapan Nair steps in and restrains Koshy.
-Koshy is taken to the local police station and FIR is filed on him in the online records system.
-Within minutes, the officers are startled to see the name of well-known political and media personalities on the contact list of Koshy's mobile phone.
-Koshy reveals himself as a rich and influential ex-havildar from the Indian army living in Kattappana and also the son of an influential person named Kurain John.
+Koshy, irritated by this assaults the excise inspector Faizal.
+On seeing this, SI Ayyappan Nair steps in and restrains Koshy.
+Koshy is taken to the local police station and FIR is filed against him in the online records system.
+Within minutes, the officers are startled to see the names of well-known political and media personalities on the contact list of Koshy's mobile phone.
+Koshy reveals himself as an ex-army officer living in Kattappana and also the son of an influential and ruthless political leader named Kurian John, who is known for his rude and confrontational behaviour.

-Fussing over this and over consultation with his CI Satheesh Kumar, Ayyapan decides to go easy and reveals himself as a native of the area, and that he has only 3 years to retire.
+Fussing over this and over consultation with his CI Satheesh Kumar, Ayyappan decides to go easy and reveals himself as a native of the area, and that he has only 3 years to retire.
 Koshy asks Ayyappan to let him return home for 5 days to spend Christmas and promises to return for any prison sentence, but Ayyappan refuses, stating that he has been booked under non-bailable sections and may not go home.
 Soon, Koshy fakes a meltdown and asks for some alcohol as he is an addict.
 Against his better instincts, Ayyappan pours him some from the confiscated stock with help of a lady constable Jessy.
 Koshy secretly records this on his phone.
 Koshy is remanded to 12 days in Palakkad sub-jail, where he is visited by his family.
-After 12 days, Koshy gets bail on the condition that he has to sign once every Monday and Thursday at Attapadi station.
+After 12 days, Koshy gets bail on the condition that he has to sign once every Monday and Thursday at Attappadi station.
 Upon his release, he uses the video footage to get Ayyappan and Jessy suspended for breaking prohibition.
 Ayyappan is arrested, and his police medals are revoked.
 The next day he is brought out on bail by Satheesh, who makes a compromise with Koshy's friend MLA George, that Koshy can sign for all future bail conditions at the same time, and end this melee, in return for not providing original video evidence at the enquiry against Ayyappan.